hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/70.JPG" style="width:950px;"/>
 <br>
 I couldn't raise my phone high enough when taking this photo to even capture the entire puzzle - that's how huge it is!
 The journey certainly had its highs and lows, but I'm glad I did it.
-In many ways puzzles have taught me persistance when I would otherwise want to quit.
+In many ways puzzles have taught me persistence when I would otherwise want to quit.
 A lot of people asked me how long it took and I'm regretful I didn't time it, but I'd estimate 20-30 hours total.

 <img src="/images/posts/puzzles/71.JPG" style="width:950px;"/>
 <br>